 Fire safety compliance breaches can be costly.
-It was only last year that the pipeline transportation company, Exolum Pipeline System Ltd, was fined £2.3m for exposing employees to a fire hazard.
+It was only two years ago that the pipeline transportation company, Exolum Pipeline System Ltd, was fined £2.3m for exposing employees to a fire hazard.

 The company's failure to identify and control the risks associated with conducting a pipeline repair breached sections 2 and 3 of the Health and Safety at Work Act 1974.

-The government has announced that there are unlimited fines for those who breach fire safety regulations under the Fire Safety Order.
+The government has stated that there are unlimited fines for those who breach fire safety regulations under the Fire Safety Order.

 Staying safe has a lot to do with common sense.
 Following our tips will not only keep staff and customers out of danger but will also help you avoid hefty fines.